eclipse-archived/unide/website/blog/grinding-machine-scenario.md

 In this blog post we present a real world condition monitoring scenario used in the [Eclipse Production Performance Management Testbed][1], where Unide and PPMP plays a crucial role.
-Moreover, we also provide code repository and instructions so that you can recreate the scenario in your own computer and learn about its components and the communication with each other.
+Moreover, we also provide a code repository and instructions so that you can recreate the scenario in your own computer and learn about its components and the communication with each other.